ivuorinen/starred/README.md

 - [lra/mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux)
 - [lucidrains/DALLE2-pytorch](https://github.com/lucidrains/DALLE2-pytorch) - Implementation of DALL-E 2, OpenAI's updated text-to-image synthesis neural network,  in Pytorch
 - [mingrammer/diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
+- [notkmhn/obyde](https://github.com/notkmhn/obyde) - A minimal tool to convert a "standardly" configured Obsidian vault to a Jekyll or Hugo blog.
 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, face recognition, location awareness, color analysis and other ML algorithms.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pypa/pipenv](https://github.com/pypa/pipenv) -  Python Development Workflow for Humans.